lando2319/lando2319.github.io/_posts/2013-01-11-the-starter-league-experience-week-1.md

 ---
 layout:     post
-title:      The Starter League Experience: Week 1
+title:      The Starter League Experience - Week 1
 date:       2013-01-11 11:21:29
 summary:    Learning a new language is never easy… especially one that is designed
-categories: jekyll pixyll
+categories: The-Starter-League bootcamp
 ---

 Learning a new language is never easy… especially one that is designed to be understood by a machine.
 Nevertheless here I am at The Starter League having completed my first week.
 So what have I learned?
 Well for one Ruby was written in C… who knew?…